BLOG

 WordPress Activity Log

-You can export all the logs in JSON & CSV format.
-There is no filter, but under the Debug page, the record categorizes the logs by different loggers like Post logger and Plugin logger.
+You can export all the logs in JSON and CSV format.
+There is no filter, but under the Debug page, the record categorizes the logs by different loggers, such as the Post and Plugin loggers.

 Activity Log